ChrisEssery/group-project/Portfolio/Conclusion.md

   * *Explore the effectiveness of this platform for improving states of wellbeing in end-users through user testing and self-report questionnaires.*

-We were unable to complete this objective due to the time constraints placed on use.
-This would be a good extension though.
+We were unable to complete this objective due to the time constraints placed on us.
+Despite the face we were unable to meet this objective, we believe this could be a really fruitful extension of our product since it could help garner useful data on the impact our platform has with respect to subjective feelings of wellbeing and self-reported levels of loneliness and isolation.
+Whilst these questions lie outside the realm of this project, they nonetheless could be addressed in a small-scale study investigating those phenomena.

   * *Deliver a SPA that is easy to use and is inclusive of older adults with lower levels of digital literacy.*